s4ke/Master-Thesis/src/md/030-parrows.md

 With such a definition of `parEvalN`, parallel execution is yet another Arrow combinator.
-But since the implementation may differ depending on the actual type of the Arrow `arr` -- or even the input `a` and output `b` -- and we want this to be an interface for different backends that we want to be able to switch between, we introduce a new type class `ArrowParallel arr a b`:
+But since the implementation may differ depending on the actual type of the Arrow `arr` -- or even the input `a` and output `b` -- and we want this to be an interface for different backends that we should be able to switch between, we introduce a new type class `ArrowParallel arr a b`.

 ~~~~ {.haskell}
 class Arrow arr => ArrowParallel arr a b where